Updated: Oct 28, 2020

 This was thirty years before orientation and mobility (O&M) was listed in the Individuals with Disabilities Education Act (IDEA) Part B (1997) as an essential support for children in preschool who are blind or visually impaired.

 Last week, the teacher had the three-year-old boy hang up his long cane at the classroom door, from there they walked like this to his chair.
 Her behind him, grasping both of his hands as he led the way.
 It was his chest that contacted the back of his chair first.

 The O&M teacher stated that he was using the rod-shaped cane correctly for a child his age.
 The three-year old boy was observed walking very slowly as he held the cane tip off the ground.
-Although his cane tip was off the ground and behind him most of the time, the teacher alternated between prompting him to re-position his cane and praising him for doing a good job.
+Although his cane tip was off the ground and behind him most of the time, his O&M instructor alternated between prompting him to re-position his cane and praising him for doing a good job.

 Typically developing two- to three-year-old children walk about seven hours a day; and, on average, they walk as fast as 31 steps a minute for five minutes at a time (Bjornson, Song, Zhou, Coleman, Myaing, & Robinson, 2011).

 Children with correctable eye conditions are provided child-sized corrective lenses.
 Children with correctable hearing impairments are provided with child-sized hearing aids.
 Children who are paralyzed are provided with wheelchairs that fit their height and manual dexterity.

 How far can they go?

-Simple fact: preschooler’s lack the manual dexterity and cognition needed to operate a rod-cane arc for safety.
+2. Preschooler’s lack the manual dexterity and cognition needed to operate a rod-cane arc for safety.

-Preschool children don’t run, because they are unsafe running with a long cane.
+3. Preschool children who are blind don’t run, because they are unsafe running.

 Thus, the reason preschool learners who are blind are idle is that they lack a developmentally appropriate mobility tool.
 Having no tactile path information causes blind children to be afraid to move independently.
 They don’t move because they don’t have enough information about the path ahead.

+Blind children can’t see the path, but when adults fit them with pediatric belt canes and allow them to wear their canes everywhere- they learn to feel the path ahead.
 When you give them consistent tactile path information – they do run, they do explore, they do move – even those who have never seen anybody else move before; because the mind wants to learn, the body wants to move, you don’t have to be sighted to have these basic human abilities.

-Just like the child I met last week; he began to move freely about his classroom with great interest when wearing his belt cane.
+Just like the child I met last week; wearing his belt cane he began to move freely about his classroom with great interest.
 What a triumph - it took less than thirty minutes of wearing his belt cane for him to begin to feel safe enough to follow his natural, preschool curiosity.
 He began to propel himself around his classroom wearing his belt cane.
 He was eagerly exploring everything he encountered.

 His confidence was growing every time his cane contacted obstacles instead of direct body collisions.
 He got to decide what he wanted to touch with his hands and what he wanted to ignore.

-Several children have successfully transitioned from belt cane to rod-shaped cane.
-They had no difficulty in learning to make a consistent arc with a rod cane, because by wearing their belt canes they understood the benefits of consistent tactile path information for locating a clear path ahead.
+Pediatric belt canes are a wonderfully simple solution, an innovation that makes sense for children age five and younger who will one day be long cane users.
+Blind children do successfully transition from belt cane to rectangular cane to rod-shaped cane.
+They have no difficulty in learning to employ hand-held canes as they get older, because by wearing their belt canes they learn the benefits of consistent tactile path information for locating a clear path ahead.